This question was an interesting one. I wonder how many people have dealt with this or just filled trash bags and called it a day!

 Dear Responsible Recycler,

-The Lady is most pleased that you were a responsible host, also, and provided your guests with the gift of safety as you entertained them.
+I’m most pleased that you were a responsible host, also, and provided your guests with the gift of safety as you entertained them.

 Now…is it mannerly?
 Hmmm.

 Perhaps your neighbor would not like to be seen by others as being someone who likes to imbibe.
 Your placement of the empty cans and bottles would certainly give judgmental neighbors something to talk about.
+I mean, dozens of bourbon bottles would get anyone talking!

 The next problem that may arise is that your neighbor may run out of room for his own bottles and cans.
 This is certainly an imposition.